-to know what kinds of computer peripherals can be connected to a personal computer and what their purpose and architecture is;
+to know what kinds of computer peripherals can be connected to a personal computer and what their purposes and architecture are;

-to be aware of existing types of computer software and the role and purpose of each type of software.
+to be aware of the existing types of computer software and the role and purpose of each type of software.

-The summary of lectures covers the first part of the "Information systems and technologies" discipline called "Computer science".
-The course is taught to the first-year students of economic specialities.
-Structurally the summary of lectures is divided into six separate sections which together cover the lecture material for first-year students of the "Tourism", "Business Administration" and "Innovations management" specialities.
+The theoretic material presented in this textbook covers the first part of the "Information systems and technologies" discipline called "Computer science".
+The course is taught to the first-year students of Economic specialities.
+Structurally the summary of lectures is divided into six separate sections which together cover the lecture material for the first-year students of the "Tourism", "Business Administration" and "Innovations management" specialities.

-The handbook is constructed to make it easy for readers to find and learn the basic points of the theoretic material.
+The textbook is constructed to make it easy for readers to find and learn the basic points of the theoretic material.
 This is achieved through the use of visual accents for most important parts of the material and also thanks to a considerable number of original illustrations.
 Most relaxing pictures, used to make the study of the discipline a real fun, are taken from the caricatures created by a renowned caricaturist Herluf Bidstrup.
 Section 1.
-Theoretic basics of information systems and technologies as a field of scientific research.
+Theoretical fundamentals of information systems and technologies as a field of scientific research.
 Computer hardware and its structure Theme 1.
 Introduction to information systems and technologies and its connection to computer science